![]() |

 GRECIA - Panteleimos Fostini, Metropolite of Chios, historian (Proschinima sto Rimini) Many thanks to the Riminese historian Montemaggi who let me know the '"Offensiva della Linea Gotica", "Rimini - S.Marino '44", "Savignano '44" and "La Linea Gotica" (1990).

 ITALIA - Life Senator Paolo Emilio Taviani, historian, president F.I.V.L.(Feder.
 It.
 Volontari Libertà).
 Montemaggi is known as the greatest expert in our Country and one of the best ones in the world as regards to historiography of the war campaign in Italy.
 Giovanni Spadolini, Italian Premier and Defence Minister Your work has a remarkable importance..
 I have informed the Chiefs of Staff.
 Gen. Sq.
 Aerea Francesco Cavalera, former Chief of the Italian Defence You put a landmark in the history of that passage of Armies.
 Gen. Sq.
 Aerea Duilio Fanali, C.O: Raggruppamento Caccia regia Aeronautica Italiana 1943-45 I have appreciated your work, fruit of commendable and thorough synthesis, objective and and authoritative, of events that have moulded our present with an unequivocal mark.. and an undeniable, incisive influence on our future.
-Gen. Luigi Caligaris, Member of European Parliament, international political and military expert (Paura di vincere) It looks as in Italy only Montemaggi has dealt with the Auftragstaktik.
+Gen. Luigi Caligaris, International political and military expert (Paura di vincere) It looks as in Italy only Montemaggi has dealt with the Auftragstaktik.
+I hope Montemaggi will become the founder of a school of thought to promote a sober and objective way to represent history.
 Gen. Salvatore Scotto Di Carlo, (Italian Aeronautica) It has the chrism of a work of high historical level conferred by the impressive documents, by the profound and well-balanced rationality, by the harmonious richness and variety of details, by the narrative validity.
 Franco Bandini, historian, (Storia Illustrata, Occhio polemico, 1981) The volume is much more than a simple description because it contains the demonstration - impeccable - of a theory to which historians have turned a deaf ear.that the offensive was fought only apparently against Kesselring but in reality against Stalin and above all against the Roosevelt-Marshall-Hopkins triad.
 Renzo De Felice, historian, (Mussolini, l'alleato) In the last ten days of September Kesselring would have asked Hitler to withdraw behind the Po (A.M.
 Linea Gotica).
 Raimondo Luraghi, historian, (Storia della guerra civile americana) Montemaggi, the greatest scholar and expert of the historical problem "Linea Gotica".
 Arrigo Petacco, historian (Storia del fascismo) Montemaggi, the most alert reconstructer of the battles of the Gothic LIne.
 Giorgio Pini, fascist historian and former Under-Secretary of the Interior in the Mussolini's Republic R.S.I.
 Exact and very well-documented chronicle of the Gothic Line offensive.
 Filippo Frassati, marxist historian (La Resistenza e gli Alleati) His much effective work gives a careful and detailed rec onstruction of the military operations in Autumn 1944.
 Mino Martelli, catholic historian (Una guerra, due Resistenze) Montemaggi graduates as the greatest world expert on this matter. |

 |